Japan holds first broad cybersecurity drill, frets over Olympics risks

 Japan is following the lead of Britain, which invited ethical hackers to test its computer systems in the run up to the 2012 London Olympics.
 In the event, London parried multiple cyber attacks.

-Some 50 cyber defence specialists gathered at an emergency response centre in Tokyo, with at least three times that many offsite, to defend against a simulated attack across 21 state ministries and agencies and 10 industry associations, said Ikuo Misumi, a hacking expert at Japan's state-run National Information Security Centre.
+Some 50 cyber defense specialists gathered at an emergency response center in Tokyo, with at least three times that many offsite, to defend against a simulated attack across 21 state ministries and agencies and 10 industry associations, said Ikuo Misumi, a hacking expert at Japan's state-run National Information Security Center.

 "It's not that we haven't put effort into cybersecurity, but we are certainly behind the U.S.," Ichita Yamamoto, the cabinet minister in charge of IT policy and who is leading the effort to boost cybersecurity, said in an interview before the drill.